-A possible ranking of significant factors may look as shown below.
+A possible ranking of significant factors may look as shown below from most significant to least significant.
 This listing is not definitive, but students should exhibit some logic as to why they rank some factors as more important than others.

-Breeze Inc. Saturn Software Intern'l Auto Parts Major foreign investor must be Liquidity requirements-cash IPO likely in near future- kept happy-ASPE may not be flow/prediction primary objective compliance with IFRS will be understood necessary (ASPE not appropriate) Important Japanese partner - may Bank covenants-protect lines of Reflect good management be a bias to decrease revenue to credit to be able to pay preferred performance to help attract new decrease payment dividends auto companies as customers Need for major capital investment Complex reporting not necessary; Satisfy investment funds' ASPE probably best, plus reporting expections (e.g., re disclosure of salary information covenants) Clear reporting of revenues on Continuously profitable- Exhibit success in attracting new which 2% fee is based minimize income taxes to customers conserve cash CRTC requirements Employee profit sharing plan Show strong profitability to attract high stock price on IPO
+Breeze Inc. Saturn Software Intern'l Auto Parts Major foreign investor must be Liquidity requirements-cash IPO likely in near future- kept happy-ASPE may not be flow prediction primary objective compliance with IFRS will be understood so IFRS may be more necessary (ASPE not appropriate) appropriate Important Japanese partner Bank covenants-protect lines of Reflect good management (Telyu) - there may be a bias to credit to be able to pay preferred performance to help attract new decrease revenue to decrease dividends auto companies as customers payment to Telyu Need for major capital Complex reporting not necessary; Satisfy investment funds' investment, major competitors are ASPE probably best, plus reporting expections (e.g., re public disclosure of salary information covenants) Clear reporting of revenues on Continuously profitable- Exhibit success in attracting new which 2% fee is based minimize income taxes to customers conserve cash CRTC requirements Employee profit sharing plan Show strong profitability to attract high stock price on IPO